 Thousands of years ago, our Stone Age ancestors constructed houses, walls and fields that created an early farming community complete with megalithic tombs.
-One of these communities was Ceide Fields.
+One of these communities was Céide Fields.

-Ceide Fields had stone-walled fields, a farming community and a countryside of homes scattered throughout the landscape with houses surrounded by garden walls.
+Céide Fields had stone-walled fields, a farming community and a countryside of homes scattered throughout the landscape with houses surrounded by garden walls.
 (Sounds familiar – this could be describing Irish life in more recent years…)

-A typical single round house, about six metres in diameter, had a a single family living there.
+A typical single round house, about six metres in diameter, had a single family living there.
 The surrounding walls appear to have not been built for defensive purposes – indicating that they lived as a peaceful community.